Born in the Mountains

 Meet the Team

 Geographic Marine expeditions are made possible by an impressive line-up of seagoing professionals with tremendous breadth and depth of experience as mariners and wilderness guides.
-From the Arctic Circle to Dixon Entrance, our team has more than 50 years of experience operating in Alaska.
-Now entering our fourth season with no personnel changes, we feel we have hit our stride as a crew and work closely together to facilitate a safe and comfortable experience for you.
+From the Arctic Circle to Dixon Entrance, our team has more than 100 seasons of experience operating in Alaska.